-Join David Rivers for an in-depth discussion in this video Animating objects on a path, part of Up and Running with Articulate Storyline 2.
+Join David Rivers for an in-depth discussion in this video Animating objects on a path, part of Learning Articulate Storyline 2.

 - While now we know that we can apply animations to objects to add some visual interest to our slides, so it could be a text box or any other object, for that matter.
 We can even apply multiple animations, including a new one here in Storyline 2, a motion path, that's what we're going to explore now.
 We're gonna go to slide 1 of our Employee Orientation scene, and that's our Welcome slide that we've already applied an animation to.
 We can see the star there.
 Then down below, when we select it, you can see it's taking up the entire duration of the slide, so the word Welcome appears there, and the animation is to grow for two seconds of that.

 Now, let's change this to something different.
 Let's change it to a spin.
 We'll choose Spin and we'll bump it up to 2 seconds again.
 Now we're going to apply a second animation, which is to have that spinning Welcome move around our slide.
 That's a motion path.
 Over here on the ribbon, you can see there is a Motion Path dropdown.
 We can select it, choose from some presets.
 Want it to move in a straight line, great.
 Or use an Arc, a Turn or follow a shape, we could do that, too.

 Or a little further down, create a Custom one, a Custom S Curve, a Freeform or even a Scribble.
 A scribble lets us click and draw exactly the path that we want this object to follow.
 Let's choose Scribble.
 There's our pencil.
 Now, we can have this start right off the screen if we wanted to.
 I'm gonna go way out here, click and drag, and have it move around off and back on to the slide right there.
 Now, when we let go, don't worry about what you see here.
 We've created the path.